vislab-tecnico-lisboa/vizzy/README.md

 For now let's focus on simulation.
 Open a terminal:

     roslaunch vizzy_launch vizzy_simulation.launch

+This configuration starts Vizzy in the ROS-mode, meaning that all the controllers are emulated using ROS.
+This configuration works only with Gazebo 2.x and ROS indigo (The default install procedure of ROS indigo)

+The upper body controllers simulated by the [gazebo-yarp-plugins](https://github.com/robotology/gazebo-yarp-plugins) can be started by

+    yarpserver
+    roslaunch vizzy_launch vizzy_simulation.launch use_yarp:=true

 Don't forget you'll need to have `yarpserver` running when you have the `use_yarp` argument set as true.